More than 80% of Wales is classed as an upland area.

 The hills and mountains here may be steeped in myth and legend, but beyond the buzz of Wales’ largest cities and towns – upland communities sometimes go unnoticed in wider popular culture.

 As part of our 2020 conference ‘Resilience of the Welsh Uplands’, we’re looking for video contributions from individuals, families and groups with a special song, a reading from a story, a poem or even a recipe to share, highlighting the local history of upland areas.
+We’re also looking to share articles, blogs and essays from groups or organisations in the Uplands.

 Beyond academic conferences and detailed scientific research, we’re also interested in social sciences too – in particular, how our physical surroundings help shape the lived experiences of those within a geographical area.